rebecca94ingram6yw/notes/README.md

 Secondly, planning ahead is essential.
 Make sure you have a clear idea of what you need to achieve and when you want to accomplish it.
 Creating a schedule or timeline for your projects can help keep you on track and make sure that nothing falls through the cracks.
 Planning ahead can also help prevent last-minute panic and stress, which can often lead to poor work quality.
  （106个字符）

+# 2024-03-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for today's requirements but also for future developers who will inherit your work.
+Always aim to reduce cognitive load and increase clarity through modular design, meaningful naming conventions, and adherence to SOLID principles."

+"Also remember, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on making your code correct first, then optimize it only when profiling data proves it necessary.
+Lastly, embrace version control systems like Git; they are indispensable tools for collaboration, code management, and safeguarding against Murphy's Law in programming."